 It is usual to continue to feel tired when you go home.
-It can take up to 3 months to fully recover from this operation, sometimes longer, especially if you need further treatment following surgery.
+It can take up to 4-6 weeks to fully recover from this operation, sometimes longer, especially if you need further treatment following surgery.
 However, your energy levels and what you feel able to do will usually increase with time.
 This is individual, so you should listen to your body's reaction and rest when you need to.
 This way, you will not cause yourself any harm or damage.

-We suggest you shower and do not have a bath for the first 3 weeks to minimise the risk of vaginal infection.
+We suggest you shower and do not have a bath for the first 3 weeks after the procedure to minimise the risk of vaginal infection.

-Avoid lifting or carrying anything heavy (including children and shopping).
-Vacuuming and spring-cleaning should also be avoided for at least 6 weeks after your operation.
+Avoid lifting or carrying anything heavy (including children and shopping) for a minimum of 3 weeks, and then only once you feel comfortable.
+Vacuuming and spring-cleaning should also be avoided for at least 3 weeks after your operation.

 Rest as much as possible, gradually increasing your level of activity.
 Continue with gentle activities such as making cups of tea, light dusting and washing up.
-Generally, within 3 months you should be able to return to your normal activities but you can discuss this further on your return to the follow-up clinic.
+Generally, within 6 weeks you should be able to return to your normal activities but you can discuss this further on your return to the follow-up clinic.